winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

   ```
 4. Experiment with the Wing Simulator to see that these routes work as expected.

+> You can click on the API and use the right side panel to test the endpoints,
+you can also examine the Counter value or even modify it.

 ### Edit `App.tsx` to call our backend
 Let's modify our frontend code to fetch and update the counter value using the routes defined above.